greg4fun/katacoda-scenarios-1/docker-compose-introduction/step3.md

 ---
 # How would it look like without wait-for-it script

+In this scenario I want to show that using wait-for-it script is crucial.
+Depends on option guarantees sequence of containers start but sometimes one container must be ready before other will start like in thsi instance db must have tables populated before app starts and will try to access it.

+Here there will be failure to db connection presented.

 First clear whole environment

 `yes | docker system prune -a`{{execute}}

 `docker volume rm -f root_mysql-data-dir`{{execute}}

 `rm docker-compose.yml`{{execute}}

+`docker pull greg4fun/django:katacoda`{{execute}}

 Lets put docker-compose example from previous step into a file: